Internodal Distance Distributions for Static and Mobile Nodes in 2D/3D Wireless Networks: Model Assumptions

 \section{Model Assumptions}

+We assume that node locations are statistically independent and confined within concentric circular (2D) or spherical (3D) regions of radii $R_1$ and $R_2>R_1$.
+Static nodes are uniformly distributed within their respective regions, while mobile nodes\footnote{In this work, the term \textit{mobile node} refers to a node whose location follows the stationary spatial distribution induced by the RWP, rather than its explicit time evolution or trajectory.} follow an RWP model with zero pause time and are characterized by their stationary spatial distribution\footnote{The RWP model is utilized only through its stationary spatial distribution, ignoring temporal correlation.}.

-In the 2D case, we consider two nodes constrained within concentric circular regions of radii $R_1$ and $R_2$, where $R_1 < R_2$.
-This framework is naturally extended to 3D by substituting the circular regions with concentric spherical regions of identical radii.
-Nodes are either uniformly distributed within their respective regions or exhibit mobility according to the RWP model.
-Under these assumptions, four representative user distribution scenarios are defined for both 2D and 3D environments: \begin{itemize} \item \textbf{Scenario 1 (s1):} The mobile node lies within a circular (or spherical) region of radius $R_1$ and the static node within radius $R_2$. \item \textbf{Scenario 2 (s2):} The static node is confined to a radius $R_1$ and the mobile node to a radius $R_2$. \item \textbf{Scenario 3 (s3):} Both nodes are mobile, each confined within regions of radii $R_1$ and $R_2$, respectively. \item \textbf{Scenario 4 (s4):} Both nodes are static within regions of radii $R_1$ and $R_2$, respectively, as examined in~\cite{B:Mathai} for the 2D case only. \end{itemize}
+Four representative user distribution scenarios are defined for both 2D and 3D environments: \begin{itemize} \item \textbf{Scenario 1 (s1):} The mobile node lies within a circular (or spherical) region of radius $R_1$ and the static node within a radius $R_2$. \item \textbf{Scenario 2 (s2):} The static node is confined to a radius $R_1$ and the mobile node to a radius $R_2$. \item \textbf{Scenario 3 (s3):} Both nodes are mobile, each confined within regions of radii $R_1$ and $R_2$, respectively. \item \textbf{Scenario 4 (s4):} Both nodes are static within regions of radii $R_1$ and $R_2$, respectively, as examined in~\cite{B:Mathai} for the 2D case only. \end{itemize}

-A special case with $R_1 = R_2$ is also considered, as studied in several 2D and 3D scenarios in \cite{J:Zhong}, \cite{J:bettstetter2003}, and \cite{J:Parry}.
+The asymmetric case $R_1 \neq R_2$ models heterogeneous deployments with different node types operating over different spatial extents, e.g., indoor users and UAV relays.
+A special case with $R_1 = R_2$ is also considered, as studied in several scenarios such as \cite{J:Zhong,B:Mathai, J:Bettstetter, J:Parry}.
 Under these assumptions, the analytical expression for the PDF of the internodal distance, $r$, is obtained as

 where $f_{\mathbf{r}/\bm{\rho}}(r/\rho)$ denotes the conditional PDF of $r$, given that node 1 is located at a distance $\rho$ from the center.
 The term $f_{\bm{\rho}}(\rho)$ represents the PDF of the distance of node 1, corresponding either to the RWP model or a uniform distribution, depending on the scenario under consideration.

-The explicit expressions for these distributions are provided in Table \ref{Table2} for the 2D case and Table \ref{Table3} for the 3D case.
+The conditional PDF $f_{r|\rho}(r|\rho)$ provides direct insight into boundary effects: the transition at $r = R_2 - \rho$ separates the regime where the ring/shell around node~1 is fully contained in the outer region from the regime where it is truncated; as $\rho$ increases toward the boundary, the fully contained interval shrinks and truncation becomes dominant, reducing the likelihood of small $r$ and shifting probability mass toward larger distances.